OpenIDEA-YunanUniversity/ycimpute/README.md

 The original intention of writing this library is that I often encounter some missing values in the process of doing data mining, most of the missing values of the scene can use the same set of missing approach, so the final decision to write a function library to facilitate the call

-##Up untill now, There are couple of methods I've been implementing:
+## Up untill now, There are couple of methods I've been implementing:

 For various algorithms' detail, Please look up the API below:

->simple imputation methods(mean value, padding zero, select maxmum, minimum ...etc)
->based on Random Forest (IterForest)
+--simple imputation methods(mean value, padding zero, select maxmum, minimum ...etc) --based on Random Forest (IterForest)
->Multiple Imputation(MICE)
+--Multiple Imputation(MICE)
->based on Expectation Maximization (EM)
+--based on Expectation Maximization (EM)
->based on KNN
+--based on KNN
-###Suggestion: Data loss mechanism varies in different scenarios, which requires the engineer to choose the appropriate filling method based on the business.
+### Suggestion: Data loss mechanism varies in different scenarios, which requires the engineer to choose the appropriate filling method based on the business.
-##Missing values can be of three general types:
+## Missing values can be of three general types:

 Missing Completely At Random (MCAR):
 When missing data are MCAR, the presence/absence of data is completely independent of observable variables and parameters of interest.
 In this case, the analysis performed on the data are unbiased.
 In practice, it is highly unlikely.